N3kla/N3kla/README.md

 ### A bit about me
 I originally studied **graphic design**, which gave me a strong foundation in visual thinking, creativity and attention to detail.

-For the past 9 years I worked in credit management, focusing on data analysis, process optimization, statisticsadn project management – skills I now see as highly transferable to development (problem-solving, logical thinking, precision).
+For the past 9 years I worked in credit management, focusing on data analysis, process optimization, statistics and project management – skills I now see as highly transferable to development (problem-solving, logical thinking, precision).

 Web development has always pulled me in – I love the idea of building interactive things people can actually use.
 That's why I'm now fully committed to this career change and actively teaching myself modern frontend technologies.